Everything you need to know about Staffordshire Bull Terriers

 Eye conditions

 Cataracts are a common condition in dogs.
-Cataracts make the lens cloud over and reduce vision.
+They make the lens cloud over and reduce vision.
 In Staffordshire Bull Terriers, this can be hereditary.
 Regular eye examinations by a vet can help catch and address cataracts early.

 Metabolic conditions